vmagelo/msdocs-python-flask-container-web-app-dev/README.md

 ## Environment variables

-The Web App for Containers scenario is covered in the tutorial [TBD](TBD).
+The Web App for Containers scenario is covered in the tutorial [TBD: coming soon](TBD).

 The sample code requires the following environment variables passed in as described in the scenario table above.